public-key-cryptography/public-key-editor/README.md

 	they were called matrices, rectangular arrays of numbers were referred to as blocks.
 A block is a quantity, number, or section of things dealt with as a unit, such as a block of plaintext or cipher- text.
 (J.J.
-Sylvester used the term matrix in 1850 to refer to a rectangular block of numbers because a determinant is formed from a matrix, and a matrix is something from which something else origin- ates, develops, or takes form.)
+Sylvester used the term matrix in 1850 to refer to a rectangular block of numbers because a determinant is formed from a matrix, and a matrix is something from which something else originates, develops, or takes form.)

 	Nonlinear multivariate equations are difficult or impossible to solve.
 If solving an equation such as Y = X A X were as simple as diagonalizing a matrix, doing a Fourier transform, or reducing a matrix